mxstbr/mxstbr.github.io/_posts/2016-12-02-styled-components-magic-explained.md

 This is where it gets really interesting; as you can see we didn't just get a single string saying `"I like pizza"`. (like we did when we called it with parenthesis)

-We still get an array as first argument, which now has two elements: the `I like` part right before the interpolation as first element and the `.` after as second element.
-The interpolated content `favoriteFood` is now assigned as the second argument.
+We still get an array as the first argument, which now has two elements: the `I like` part right before the interpolation as the first element and the `.` part after the interpolation as the second element.
+The interpolated content `favoriteFood` is passed as the second argument.

 As you can see, the big difference is that by calling `logArgs` as a tagged template literal we get our template literal all split up, with the raw text first in an array and then the interpolation.